opendevstack/ods-project-quickstarters/boilerplates/jupyter-notebook/README.md

 ## Usage - how do you start after you provisioned this quickstarter
 The quickstarter sets up two pods in openshift.
 The jupyter notebook is routed through a crowd authentication proxy.
+For accessing the jupyter notebook use the route exposed by the authentication service:
+`<your-component-name>-authrpoxy`

 The directory `/app/src/work/storage` is created where code can be organized using installed git.